HarshadNichat/TicTacToe/README.md

 ### **Tic-Tac-Toe Game Application**

 Welcome to the classic Tic-Tac-Toe game, designed with a modern and interactive interface.
-Built using **JavaScript, HTML, and CSS**, this project is perfect for showcasing your skills in web development and delivering a seamless gaming experience.
+Built using **JavaScript, HTML, and CSS**, this project is perfect for showcasing My skills in web development and delivering a seamless gaming experience.

 ---